-the hospital, and traveled between the farm and DICK: I plowed my first furrow in 1935... with a team and a walking plow.
+DICK: I plowed my first furrow in 1935... with a team and a walking plow.
 Then, [Iowa State University at] Ames heard about it and they came down and set up a field day the next year, which was '36 [when it] was dry, and we had a hard time making up... the ground was so loose, like sand, and you try to plow it and turn it over... in '37, the [Civilian Conservation Corps] camp moved there, and things really took off then.
 So I have a special love for the land and moving [to the Mayflower community] has been a very almost traumatic experience.
-I came here with my wife, except on that home place my whole life.
+I came here with my wife, she passed away, but I'd never lived any place except on that home place my whole life.
 I got hurt real bad off a horse, so I didn't pass my physical to go with the Army.
 I never got to go to college, so I've never been anyplace.
 And to adjust to city life and city noises... and when I married, I helped Dad pay off the debt on the farm, and then I accumulated enough money that I bought another 160 [acres] between our place and what used to be the old Lincoln Highway that crossed the United States.
-And it originally went by our place on the mud road BARBARA: Do you have an area that's a habitat for back years ago, and so I met a lot of people with car troubles on that Lincoln Highway, a lot of what I call influential people.
+And it originally went by our place on the mud road back years ago, and so I met a lot of people with car troubles on that Lincoln Highway, a lot of what I call influential people.